A – Adult themes, D – Drug Use, N – Nudity, P – Profanity, S – Sexual Issues,

 Women of the Gulag

 The compelling and tragic stories of the women of the Gulag, the brutal system of repression and terror that devastated the Soviet population during the regime of Stalin.
 The Gulag was first captured by Solzhenitsyn in his opus, Gulag Archipelago.
-Never before have the stories of the women and their experience in these camp been told in an international documentary film.
+Never before have the stories of the women and their experiences in these camps been told in an international documentary film.

 Run time 00:53